TritonDataCenter/node-manta/docs/man/mget.md

     $ mget /$MANTA_USER/stor/README.md > /tmp/README.md

+Retrieves the given object, with a progress indicator, and stores it in the file README.md in the current directory.

+    $ mget -O /$MANTA_USER/stor/README.md

 Finds and fetches a set of Javascript files, and pipes them to less.

     $ mfind -t o -n '.js$' /$MANTA_USER/stor/foo | xargs mget -q | less